Culture: High stakes or full of fakes?

 The walls throughout the building were painted in the exact shades of the brand palette, carefully chosen to complement the mission and values etched in bold Helvetica along every corridor.
 Everything was in place, and we recruiters—the wedding planners—were ready.
 Not a corner of the building lacked the buzz of excitement for the journey ahead.

 Even on days that weren’t our monthly “wedding day,” the culture was palpable.
 Sometimes it hummed quietly in the background, woven into everyday interactions.
 Other times you could practically reach out and touch it.
-And yes— there were moments I thought, this is ridiculous.
-Was I in a cult?
-Did we really need conference rooms named after brand phrases?
+There were moments I thought: Am I in a cult?
+And do we really need conference rooms named after brand phrases?

-We were walking, talking brand ambassadors before “brand ambassador” was cool.
+We were walking, talking brand ambassadors before the term “influencer” was cool.
 And it worked.
 Every candidate felt deeply connected to the mission from the very first interaction.
-By the time they walked through the doors on day one, the goal was simple: to make them feel like a child entering Magic Kingdom for the first time, already knowing every word to every princess song by heart.
+By the time they walked through the doors on day one, the goal was simple: to make them feel like a child entering Magic Kingdom for the first time, already knowing every word to every princess song by heart, wide eyed and armed with their autograph books.

 A lot of time has passed since those days, and I’ve moved on with a deeper appreciation for the power of culture.
 I’ve met with and interviewed countless companies—C-level executives, directors, VPs, and individual contributors.
 Large corporations.
 Mid-sized firms on the cusp of scaling.
 Startups brimming with chaotic hope.
 Private equity-backed entities and consulting shops.

 No matter the size or stage, they all talk about culture as if they’ve been reading from the same handbook reciting footnotes in lockstep.
 Integrity.
 Collaboration.
 Transparency.
 Ect.
 Some add catchy taglines.
-Others obsess over mission statements and brand palettes.
+Others obsess over mission statements, brand palettes, and fonts.
 Many spin a compelling story anchored by a few influencing ambassadors.
 And yet, for all the familiar tunes, most of it feels more rehearsed than lived.

-For all that polish, the truth can be brittle.
-The same company that staged citrus-scented lobby weddings for new hires turned ruthless the moment someone left.
-No goodbye, no handshake—just a cold shove into the parking lot, even when resignation was voluntary, respectful and with notice.
+The truth can be brittle.
+The same company that staged citrus scented lobby weddings for new hires turned ruthless the moment someone left.
+No goodbye.
+No handshake.
+A cold shove into the parking lot, even when resignation was voluntary, respectful and with notice.
 For me, it was a shock to my system then, and it still lingers, like scar tissue that aches when someone brags about their “people-first culture.”
 The people who stayed saw it too.
 Watching departures handled with cruelty, questioning if the culture they’d stewarded had ever been real at all.

 Companies keep tossing out buzzwords like confetti, but the substance rarely matches.
 It’s a merry-go-round where new hires jump on while others slip off—or are pushed off—just as quickly.
-Leaders keep pouring money into the illusion, like building a theme park full of castles and glitter but disappoint the moment you realize the lemonade stand is serving watered-down juice in a styrofoam cup.
+Leaders keep pouring effort into the illusion, like building a theme park full of castles and glitter but disappoint the moment customers realize the lemonade stand is serving watered-down juice in a styrofoam cup.

 They could repair the sham far more quickly, and cost effectively, if they simply paid attention to what happens to their brand after the door shuts.